DSR-RHIT/creating-reproducible-reports/pages/headings-and-images.md

 ```

-- Add the following text to the report introduction (copy-paste works fine).
+- Add the following text to the report introduction (copy-paste from the web box to your Rmd document to save time).
 - Save and Knit

 <pre><code>Calibrating a *load cell* (a sensor for measuring uniaxial force) yields two main results: a calibration equation relating output voltage (mV) to input force (lb); and an estimate of sensor accuracy as a percentage of full span.
 This report presents the test results for an Omega LCL-005 load cell calibrated following the ANSI/ISA procedure.